 The Jira Cloud app facilitates a one-way import from projects in Jira into Airtable.
 Users can now collaborate with greater flexibility and visibility when working with engineering teams.

 As a popular bug tracking system for engineers, Jira contains a vast amount of project-related data that other teams may need.
 However, the interface is not always suitable for cross department workflows.
 Many teams are overwhelmed by Jira and only need a subset of the information that is relevant to their work.
-The Jira Cloud block allows teams to import only what they need and the flexibility to organize the data to suit their process.
+The Jira Cloud app allows teams to import only what they need and the flexibility to organize the data to suit their process.

 To use the integration, you must be on Jira Cloud (not Jira Server) - easy instructions on how to check which version you’re on here.